clubdeck/clubdeck.github.io/index.md

 For any questions or feature requests you can contact us at <hello [at] clubdeck.app> or follow us on [twitter](https://www.twitter.com/clubdeckapp).

 # Release notes

+## Version 1.1.0

+* Brand new, slick design
+* Custom sound effects: you can now set up your own custom sounds to play in a room.
+What about a nice little intro ?
+* Back channel: you can now open a messenger or whatsapp chat alongside your room
+* You can browse the members of a club
+* You can choose "open to members only" when you create an event linked to a club
+* Add "is following you" info on user profile
+* Minor bug fixes

 ## Version 1.0.9